PitchInteractiveInc/tilegrams/MANUAL.md

-When displaying tilegrams TopoJSON in D3, it's important not to use a geographic projection, as the TopoJSON coordinates do not refer to latitude/longitude, but to unitless Euclidean space.
+When displaying tilegrams TopoJSON in D3, it's important not to use a geographic projection, as the TopoJSON coordinates do not refer to latitude/longitude, but to dimensionless Euclidean space.

 It is currently also necessary to flip the map vertically.
 (This is because the exported tilegram coordinates assume that the origin (`0, 0`) is in